What Couples Should Know about Wedding Shows from a Vendor’s Perspective

 The Fashion Show

-Most wedding shows have a fashion show as one element of activity.
+Most wedding shows have a fashion show as one element of the activity.
 At area shows there may be one or perhaps two, depending on the length of the entire event.
 At regional shows, there may be one or two a day.
 Fashion shows are a great way to see upcoming styles and trends in bride and bridesmaids dresses, but there is a little secret that brides sometimes forget.
-During the fashion show, the rest of the trade floor becomes nearly empty.
+During the fashion show, the rest of the exhibit floor becomes nearly empty.
 In some cases, vendors take a small break, but are usually still around their booth; thus, you have a great opportunity to spend some additional one-on-one time with a vendor who is not busy with other prospects.
-Also, keep in mind that once a fashion show is finished, there will be a mad rush of traffic in the aisles, either with people heading for the exists or with people going to see one more vendor.
+Also, keep in mind that once a fashion show is finished, there will be a mad rush of traffic in the aisles, either with people heading for the exits or with people going to see one more vendor.
 This is the worst time to be in the aisles as vendors are busy passing out as many flyers as possible to people rushing by their booths.
 If you can wait 15 minutes at a regional show or 5 minutes at an area show, the traffic will clear out and you won’t have to worry about being pushed out of the way or not being able to speak to another vendor.

 Helpful Hint 4

 The larger the show, the earlier you need to save your seats.
 Give yourself fifteen minutes for an area show and 45 minutes for a regional show.

 What time to arrive at a Wedding Show